-Consultation draft of new TAN-15
+TAN-15

-- The current consultation draft of the revised TAN-15 appears to suggest that the proposed employment development would be justified and appropriate at this site. - The site is located within Flood Zone 1 for Rivers and the Sea, and therefore the Justification Test and Acceptability Criteria are not applicable to the site. - An FCA will be required for the site in line with TAN-15 guidance, as the site is partially within Flood Zone 3 for Surface Water and Small Watercourses.
-The FCA will need to demonstrate that the surface water and small watercourse flood risk at the site and surrounding areas is managed through the use of SuDS. - The site and underlying groundwater may be contaminated due to waste disposal activities.
+- TAN-15 appears to suggest that the proposed renewable energy development would be justified and appropriate at this site. - The site is located within Flood Zone 1 for Rivers and the Sea. - An FCA will be required for the site in line with TAN-15 guidance, as the site is partially within Flood Zone 3 for Surface Water and Small Watercourses.
+The FCA will need to demonstrate that the surface water and small watercourse flood risk at the site and surrounding areas is managed through the use of SuDS.